- 7 Best Women’s Mountain Bikes under 1000 & Reviews

 Verdict: It’s a near-perfect bike.
 The gear system delivers a flawless performance.
 A clicking noise observed during the shifting of gears can be ironed out while tuning.
 There’s almost nothing you can say against this bike.

 Diamondback is a bikemaker that believes in the biker’s mental focus and energy.
 Its machines are fitted for those who spend hours on their bikes.
-Of all the ones in their stable, the dropped cross-bar of this Diamondback Bike “Line” is perfect for girls and women because it is easy to mount and dismount.
+Of all the ones in their stable, the dropped cross-bar of this Diamondback Bike “Overdrive” is perfect for girls and women because it is easy to mount and dismount.
 It also does not compromise on comfort despite the lofty technical specs.

 Suntour’s suspension fork with 120 mm of travel merits special mention.
 It makes easy work out of trail riding.
 Butted tubing of the body gives sturdiness to the frame without adding weight.
 It also gives a smooth finish and consistent clean lines along the entire body of the bike.